+From the perspective of CML, the salient question is whether political campaign contributions should ever force the recusal of an elected official serving on the governing body of a local government (such as a county or municipality) from participation in a quasi-judicial decision.
 Anything a candidate for election to a local governing board may have said or done during the course of running for election, including the acceptance of campaign contributions, should not disqualify the candidate from participation in quasi-judicial decision-making if the candidate is elected to office, short of outright prejudgment of a specific quasi-judicial decision to come before the local governing body.
 It is inappropriate, unrealistic, and contrary to Colorado precedent to hold a local elected official to the same standard of purity and objectivity as applies to judges under the Judicial Code of Ethics.
 Colorado law expressly recognizes that campaign contributions reside outside the normal purview of ethics laws prohibiting inappropriate "gifts" and conflicts of interest in decision-making by local elected officials.
-If the trial court's Order in this case is affirmed on appeal, the decision may have a serious chilling effect on the exercise of First Amendment rights by candidates for local office and their contributors.
+If the trial court's Order in this case is either reversed or affirmed on appeal applying the analytical framework utilized by the trial court, the decision may have a serious chilling effect on the exercise of First Amendment rights by candidates for local office and their contributors.